getify/You-Dont-Know-JS/types & grammar/ch2.md

 If `slice()` is called without any other parameters, as it effectively is in the above snippet, the default values for its parameters have the effect of duplicating the `array` (or, in this case, `array`-like).

-As of ES6, there's also a built-in utility called `Array.from(..)` which can do the same task:
+As of ES6, there's also a built-in utility called `Array.from(..)` that can do the same task:

 ```js
 ...